Rita McKeough: Work

 McKeough's practice uses a variety of analog, electronic and digital technology to create performance, media and sound works.
 Her pieces engage with feminist narratives, often using objects to perform sound.
 McKeough has stated the imperative for taking action and fostering a situation for activating agency through her practice: "In my work, it’s not about speaking for anybody, but wanting to create or imagine situations or a society where everyone has a voice and speaks from his or her own position."
 Much of her work is a call for action by creating a space for introspection, curiosity, humour and awareness.
-McKeough brings to attention various spectrum of social issues, including the oil industry and its impact on the ecosystem, meat production, human-animal relations, violence against women, and silenced female voices within private and public institutions.
+McKeough brings to attention a spectrum of social issues, including the oil industry and its impact on the ecosystem, meat production, human-animal relations, violence against women, and silenced female voices within private and public institutions.

-Selected exhibitions
+Selected Artworks

 Veins, 2016

-Veins is an interactive environmental installation presented at TRUCK Contemporary Art in Calgary, Alberta in 2016.
+Veins is an immersive installation first presented at TRUCK Contemporary Art in Calgary, Alberta in 2016.
 Veins follows and builds on issues explored in her most recent works, Wilderment, Alternator, The Lion’s Share and H. This work is motivated by McKeough's sense of unease as it relates specifically to the ongoing planning and construction of the oil and gas pipelines being built across a fragile and vulnerable landscape.
-This work will look broadly at the sheer complications, multiplications and furtherance of the risks we take.
-The questioning of these processes will perhaps have an opening, and another layer of understanding of the vulnerability and complexities of the natural landscape.

-Oh, Canada: Contemporary Art from North North America, 2015

-Oh, Canada: Contemporary Art from North North America, organized by the Massachusetts Museum of Contemporary Art (MASS MoCA), is the largest survey of contemporary Canadian art ever produced outside Canada.
-Comprising more than 100 artworks by 62 artists and collectives from across the country, Oh, Canada is huge in both scale and scope.
-This unique collaboration encourages dialogue, debate, and a deeper understanding of local, regional, and national contemporary practice.